 From this point, you should discuss the two key drivers that would get you there:

 As a final note, we are anchoring to the Cash Flow generated in the original case.

-So, while this approach is approximately correct, the further the Target Return is from the IRR of the Original Case provided, the more you’ll be off from a properly calculated answer.
+So, this approach is approximately correct.
+However, the further the Target Return is from the IRR of the Original Case, the less accurate you’ll be.

 More Advanced Paper LBO Variations

 So…we have worn ourselves out writing everything you see in this article.